artichoke/artichoke/spinoso-string/README.md

 representing characters.
 String objects may be created using `::new` or as literals.

-`spinoso-string` is encoding-aware and implements support for Unicode, ASCII, and binary encodings.
+`spinoso-string` is encoding-aware and implements support for UTF-8, ASCII, and binary encodings.

 _Spinoso_ refers to _Carciofo spinoso di Sardegna_, the thorny artichoke of Sardinia.
 The data structures defined in the `spinoso` family of crates form the